Apologies, this page is a bit of a mess. Until we are able to clean it up, please (if you can) try to ignore style, and focus on content!

 I believe very strongly that an AGI such as Big Mother should not be (significantly) conscious, i.e. should be 0 (or at least as close to 0 as possible).
 There are two reasons for this design choice: (1) SAFETY: if the machine is conscious, i.e. sentient, then that means that it has conscious experience, and therefore feelings (qualia), and these feelings could potentially motivate the machine to behave in ways that are in conflict with its dominant goal; (2) ETHICS: if the machine is conscious, then that means that we will have created a sentient being, and then (by virtue of its design) effectively enslaved it - this is simply wrong.

 B05 - Auto-refactoring - Prior to this point, all of the hardware and software comprising the machine-under-development will have been developed by hand (i.e. humans).
-At this point, assuming that a sufficient level of performance has been achieved (and, if not, we simply do more work until it has), we can use the algorithms developed at steps B01-B04 to refactor the machine's implementation, i.e. the machine will redesign its own implementation at the digital register transfer and software source code levels, and (again assuming that sufficient B01-B04 capability has been achieved) these machine-generated implementations (both hardware and software) should be faster, more massively parallel, more novel, more time-and-space efficient, and ideally even more energy efficient, than the previous hand-developed versions.
+At this point, assuming that a sufficient level of performance has been achieved (and, if not, we simply do more work until it has), we can use the algorithms developed at steps B01-B04 to refactor the machine's implementation, i.e. the machine will redesign its own implementation at both the digital register transfer and software source code levels, and (again assuming that sufficient B01-B04 capability has been achieved) these machine-generated implementations (both hardware and software) should be faster, more massively parallel, more novel, more time-and-space efficient, and ideally even more energy efficient (we really need at least 4 orders of magnitude improvement in this respect), than the previous hand-developed versions.
 (We will need every ounce of compute at steps C01 onwards, and this is one way to get it - if you've ever seen one of these synthesis systems working, they are able to generate designs that no mere human could ever think of!)
 Most importantly, the synthesised hardware and software generated at this step will be accompanied by the formal proofs of correctness mandated at phase 3.
 Given the complexity of the hardware/software system in question, it would be infeasible for humans to generate such proofs of correctness.
 The intention is that domain experts in this (B04) group will encompass computer scientists.
 All potentially interested domain experts are invited to join the project.

 ASIDE: Functionally, now that we've managed to construct it, witness synthesis is the only algorithm we will need for AGI.
 Anything we need from this point on can either be implemented via witness synthesis, or synthesised via witness synthesis.